vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 3. Attach the IPAM and DNS profiles to the NSX-T cloud.
     1. Navigate to **Infrastructure** > **Clouds**.
     2. Edit the `sfo01w01vc01` cloud.
-    3. Under IPAM/DNS section, choose the IPAM and DNS profiles created earlier and save the updated configuration.
+    3. Under IPAM/DNS section, choose the IPAM and DNS profiles created earlier, and save the updated configuration.

      ![Select IPAM and DNS profiles](img/tkg-airgap-nsxt/alb46.png)